aralroca/aralroca.com/posts/from-node-to-deno.md

 <img src="/images/blog-images/54.png" alt="Lambda symbol" class="center transparent" />

-To use Deno as a lambda, there is a module of the Deno STD library. https://deno.land/x/lambda.
+To use Deno as a lambda, there is a module in Deno STD library. https://deno.land/x/lambda.

 ```ts
 import {